MIKHAILA PETERSON: GLOBAL POSTER GIRL FOR CARNIVORE LIFESTYLE

 By Marika Sboros

-As her illnesses progressed, the symptoms quickly dispelled that notion.
-And over the years, her moods began to swing.
+And over the years, her moods began to swing wildly.

-In Grade 5, doctors diagnosed severe depression, anxiety and occasional hypomania.
-The latter is a mild form of mania, marked by elation and hyperactivity).
-They prescribed drugs.
+In Grade 5, doctors diagnosed severe depression, anxiety and occasional hypomania, marked by elation and hyperactivity.
+Thus, they started prescribed drugs, lots of them.

 “Antidepressants were honestly a godsend,” Mikhaila says.

-Doctors also diagnosed “idiopathic hypersomnia”, a condition not too distinct from narcolepsy.
+Doctors also diagnosed “idiopathic hypersomnia”, a condition similar to narcolepsy.
 In other words, Mikhaila battled to stay awake.
-She spent around 17 hours a day sleeping.
+She often slept 17 hours a day.
 The rest of the time she existed in a “half daze”.

-Along with the extensive joint replacement surgery and chronic pain, that affected her academic performance.
-Mikhaila had to take a fifth year of high school.
-Aged 19, she went to university to study psychology but that “didn’t work”.
+The health problems negatively affected her academic performance.
+As a result, Mikhaila had to repeat a year of high school.
+Aged 19, she went to university to study psychology.
+Her grades were good, she sys, but she “couldn’t stay awake.”

-She took high-school maths and sciences that she had missed.
-Her aim?
-“I wanted to study medical science at university.
-I wanted to figure out what the hell was wrong with me.”
+After her mental health worsened, she dropped out of university.
+On her own, she took high-school maths and sciences that she had missed.
+She wanted to study medical science at university “to figure out what the hell was wrong with me”.

-Mikhaila was on a cocktail of powerful drugs daily: antidepressants, immune suppressants, opioid-derived painkillers and, amphetamines.
-She took high doses of the stimulant drug, Ritalin, to get her out of bed and stay there, at least for some hours of the day.
-The drugs weren’t helping much.
+At the time, Mikhaila was on a cocktail of powerful drugs daily: antidepressants, immune suppressants, opioid-derived painkillers and, amphetamines.
+She took high doses of the stimulant drug, Ritalin, to stay awake for at least some hours of the day.

 Her skin started to itch.
 With all the other health challenges, she ignored that one.
-But the skin problems grew worse.
+But the skin problems worsened.
 And at age 19 she began to have cystic acnes – blistering and painful bumps.

 “Blame the patient, thanks,” Mikhaila says ruefully.

-But there was another driver, an even more defining moment than simple vanity.
-In the summer of 2015, a distant cousin on her father’s side died suddenly aged just 30.
-That cousin also had skin problems that wouldn’t heal – an autoimmune disorder.
-Doctors had no idea what caused her death.
+Then, in the summer of 2015, a distant cousin died suddenly aged 30.
+The cousin also had skin problems that wouldn’t heal – an autoimmune disorder.
+Doctors had no idea what caused the death and it left Mikhaila terrified.

 She recalls thinking: “Holy shit.
 I’m dying.
 I’m on 15 medications so I can wake up in the morning.
-And if I don’t figure out what the hell is wrong with me I’m going to die.”
+And if I don’t figure out what the hell is wrong with me I’m going to die. too”

-In September 2015, she began an elimination LCHF diet “completely randomly”.
-She was still sceptical about the role of diet in illness.
+In September 2015, she began an elimination LCHF diet but was still sceptical about the role of diet in illness.

-Mikhaila even tried reintroducing Sour Patch Kids.
-The company that makes the candy calls it a ” fun, soft, and chewy candy for children and adults”.
+Mikhaila also tried reintroducing Sour Patch Kids candy.
+The producers call it a “fun, soft, and chewy candy for children and adults”.
 As it contains no soy, dairy or gluten, Mikhaila thought it was unlikely to do any harm.
-Her skin told “a different story”.
+Her skin, however, told “a different story”.
+The candy was off the list.

-After Scarlett’s birth in August 2017, Mikhaila began researching the benefits of very LCHF, ketogenic diets.
+After Scarlett’s birth in August 2017, Mikhaila began researching the benefits of ketogenic diets.
 She decided to try a “zero-carb”, all-meat diet.
-It’s the one she follows to this day.
-She eats mostly ribeye steak, 2-3 pounds of meat a day.
-She drinks lots of water, sparkling whenever possible.
+She follows it to this day and now eats mostly ribeye steak, 2-3 pounds of meat a day and drinks lots of aforementioned sparkling water.

 Results, she says, have been nothing short of “amazing”.